AtkinsonKyle/learning-journal/HTML-notes.md

 - DOCTYPES tell browsers which version of HTML you are using

 ## Basic Elements
-> Most elements are opened and closed using brackets '<>'
+> Elements are opened and most are closed using brackets '<>'
 - 'p'
     - Begins a paragraph
 - 'br'